110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 3. Have take-up spool ready (if available)

-Loading (in COMPLETE darkness or in a changing bag!):
+Loading (in COMPLETE darkness or changing bag!):

 1. Wind film onto take-up spool — emulsion (matte side) inward